 As long as I watch anime, there're two things that never cease to amaze me:

-- how a team of talented and experienced people with huge budget in their hands can produce a terrible show;
+- how a team of talented and experienced people with huge budget in their hands can still produce a terrible show;

 - and how drastically the public reception of a certain anime may differ from one's opinion.